podkovyrin-sergey/podkovyrin-sergey.github.io/index.md

 ## Hello!

-My name is Podkovyrin Sergey, i'm a web developer.
+My name is Podkovyrin Sergey, i'm glad to see you.

 ## Contacts